Bayesian inference, model selection and likelihood estimation using fast rejection sampling: the Conway-Maxwell-Poisson distribution: Rejection sampling to an intractable likelihood estimator

+by estimating $\widehat{M}^{(r)}_{f/g,i}$ at each $\theta_i$.
+We point out here that the idea to use the acceptance probability of a rejection sampling algorithm to develop an unbiased estimate of the intractable normalising constant has previously explored, in the context of inference for stochastic differential equations.
+We refer the reader to Section $5$ of \citet{beskos2006}.

 This unbiased estimator of the intractable likelihood is very useful especially for model selection as it can be used to construct an estimate of the Bayesian information criterion (BIC) \citep{schwarz1978}.
 Bayesian model choice is a challenging problem for models with intractable likelihood functions.
 The intractability prevents calculation of the likelihood which is required for most model selection criteria.
-To our knowledge rejection sampling efficiency has not previously been used to construct a unbiased estimate of an intractable likelihood.
 The BIC estimate from the unbiased likelihood estimator \eqref{eq:fulllikeest} is

 where $\hat{\theta}_{1:n}$ maximises the unbiased estimate.
 The variance of this BIC estimate depends on $r$ and we find in experiments that $r$ needs to be high ($>1000$) to achieve an accurate estimate of the BIC.
+We note that an interesting future research question is to understand the statistical properties, such as consistency of the maximum likelihood estimator $\hat{\theta}_{1:n}$.
+A useful starting point might be to consider the literature where this issue has been explored for different intractable likelihood problems including \cite{geyer1992} and \citet{beskos2006}.

 It may also be possible to use the unbiased likelihood estimator (\ref{eq:likeest}) as part of other Bayesian model selection frameworks, for example, in the calculation of the marginal likelihood (or evidence) and Bayes factors.
 This could be a focus of future work.
 In addition to BIC estimation we consider plugging the unbiased estimator directly into the intractable acceptance ratio \eqref{eq:acceptratio} which is the basis of pseudo-marginal MCMC algorithms discussed in the next section.